xLSX285/EnterpriseG/README.md

 - `False`: Adjust script to build **EnterpriseG** `Default`

 > Please note that this will require `Microsoft-Windows-EditionSpecific-EnterpriseGN-Package.ESD` instead of `Microsoft-Windows-EditionSpecific-EnterpriseG-Package.ESD`
+> Cumulative Updates cannot be installed and must be reconstructed and installed offline!

 ## vNext